English Cocker Spaniel: Description

 The English Cocker Spaniel is a sturdy, compact and well-balanced dog.
 It has a characteristic expression showing intelligence and alertness.
 Its eyes should be dark and its lobular ears should reach "a bit past" the tip of the nose when pulled forward.
 Today, a significant difference in appearance exists between field-bred and conformation show-bred dogs.
 The Cocker's tail is customarily docked in North America.
 In countries where docking is legal, the tail is generally docked at about 4–5 inches (10–13 cm) in field-bred dogs while show dogs are generally docked closer to the body.
 Docking is now illegal in Australia and South Africa.
 In England and Wales, docking can only be carried out on dogs where the owners have proved that the dogs will be used as working or shooting dogs.

 The breed standard indicates that the males of the breed are on average between 15.5 and 16 in at the withers with the females a little smaller, growing to between 15 and 15.5 in.
 Both males and females of the breed weigh approximately 13–14.5 kg.
 American Cocker Spaniels are smaller, with males being on average between 14.25 and 15.5 in and females again being smaller on average at between 13.5 and 14.5 in, both weighing approximately 11–13 kg.

 The English Cocker Spaniel is similar to the English Springer Spaniel and at first glance, the only major difference is the larger size of the Springer.
-However, English Cockers also tend to have longer, and lower-set ears than English Springers.
-In addition Springers also tend to have a longer muzzle, their eyes are not as prominent and the coat is less abundant.
+However, English Cockers also tend to have longer, and lower-set ears than English Springer Spaniels.
+In addition, Springer Spaniels also tend to have a longer muzzle, their eyes are not as prominent and the coat is less abundant.